Providing evidence based psychological interventions and tailored support packages

 Appointments are being offered either face to face or via Zoom - depending on preference.
 We are based on Elmwood Avenue, Belfast, BT9 6AZ.
 On street parking is available.

 Appointments are offered during office hours, on evenings and weekends to fit around individual schedules.
-For further information on arranging a free consultation, appointments, availability and with any general queries, please make contact via the contact box below.
-All messages will be picked up by our clinic co-ordinator, who will respond within 48 hours.
+For further information on arranging a free consultation, appointments, availability and with any general queries, please email Info@antrimpsychologicalservices.co.uk.